 The school nutrition program is operated on a nonprofit basis.
 Actual cash balances shall be maintained in accordance with state/federal regulation, as appropriate.

-Food Service/School Nutrition Program Director Report

-Each year, the District/area Food Service/School Nutrition Program Director shall assess the school nutrition program and issue a written report to parents, the Board, and school-based decision making councils by a date specified by the Superintendent/designee.
-The annual report may include requirements specified by state and federal regulations.

 Delinquent Debt

 When payment is overdue, the debt is classified as delinquent as long as it is considered collectable and efforts are being made to collect said debt.
 A debt owed to the Nonprofit School Food Service Account remains on the accounting documents until it is either collected or is determined to be uncollectable and written off.
 The bad debt may be carried from year to year as long as the student is enrolled in the District.